sumitsaraswat362/equity-aware-survival-analysis/README.md

 # Research Trajectory

 This project represents an initial step toward integrating machine learning with mechanistic oncology.
 The long-term research goal is to develop survival models that are not only predictive, but biologically interpretable and experimentally verifiable, enabling safer clinical deployment through hybrid computational–experimental workflows.

+Future work will focus on:
+• Incorporating molecular and genomic features
+• Studying failure modes through experimental validation
+• Developing uncertainty-aware models aligned with clinical safety

+This trajectory prioritizes environments that emphasize mentored, hypothesis-driven research at the interface of computation and experimental biology, where model failure analysis can directly inform laboratory investigation.

+⸻

+# What This Model Is Not

+This model is not a clinical decision-making system.
+It is not intended to guide treatment selection or patient management.
+It does not infer causality or replace molecular diagnostics.

+Its purpose is to identify structural limitations, subgroup vulnerabilities, and failure modes in survival modeling, thereby informing safer and more biologically grounded future research.

+⸻

+# Scope of Technical Competence

+This work reflects strengths in survival modeling, statistical auditing, and biological hypothesis generation.
+It does not claim expertise in molecular experimentation, genomic assay design, or causal inference.

+The intent is to contribute computational insight that guides experimental inquiry, while learning domain-specific laboratory techniques under expert supervision.

 ⸻